UPS Airlines: Hubs

-Each day, UPS Airlines flies to over 220 countries and territories worldwide, serving 388 airports in the United States with 936 flight segments and 378 international airports with 755 flight segments Using the traditional hub-and-spoke model, UPS Airlines operates through its central facility, Worldport, in Louisville, Kentucky.
-In addition, the company operates several facilities on a regional level across the United States.
+Each day, UPS Airlines flies to over 220 countries and territories worldwide, serving 356 airports in the United States with 1,094 flight segments and 311 international airports with 875 flight segments.
+Using the traditional hub-and-spoke model, UPS Airlines operates through its central facility, Worldport, which is located at Louisville Muhammad Ali International Airport in Louisville, Kentucky.
+In addition, the company flies through several secondary hubs across the United States, all of which serve smaller facilities.